kown7/sltoo/docs/traceability/rmtoo-Traceability.md

 \item Jon Holt's term in introduction to MBSE: Documents are a live *view* of the system (not pretty pictures).
 CI/CD for software, why not for documents?

+\item Every ALM tool will do this for you so far

 \item It came with one document that contained all requirements and use-cases.
 It appeared to have been exported from some web-based tool.
 All the information therein